laurilopes/api_docs/v1/tutorials/add-signatures-to-a-petition.md

     $petition_auth_key = 'my_petition_auth_key';

 You'll also need to specify the petition by ID.
 (See
-(A Basic Request)[a-basic-request.md] on how to obtain a petition's unique Change.org ID.)
+[A Basic Request](a-basic-request.md) on how to obtain a petition's unique Change.org ID.)

     $petition_id = 12345;